Singapore and the Silk Road of the Sea, 1300-1800

 The picture that emerges is of a port where people processed raw materials, used money, and had specialized occupations.
 Within its defensive wall, the city was well organized and prosperous, with a cosmopolitan population that included residents from China, other parts of Southeast Asia, and the Indian Ocean.
 Fully illustrated, with more than 300 maps and colour photos, Singapore and the Silk Road of the Sea presents Singapore's history in the context of Asia's long-distance maritime trade in the years between 1300 and 1800: it amounts to a dramatic new understanding of Singapore's pre-colonial past.

-John N. Miksic is Associate Professor in the Department of Southeast Asian Studies at the National University of Singapore and the Head of the Archaeology unit, Nalanda-Sriwijaya Center at the Institute of Southeast Asian Studies.
+John N. Miksic is Professor in the Department of Southeast Asian Studies at the National University of Singapore.
+He was the first Head of the Archaeology unit, Nalanda-Sriwijaya Center at the Institute of Southeast Asian Studies.
 His other works published by NUS Press include Philippine Ancestral Gold and Earthenware in Southeast Asia.

 Publication Year: 2013